jakemcc/jakemccrary.com/source/adventures/2025-10-31-2025-11-02-holy-boulders-pilgrimage-2025.markdown

 On my first attempt at Cruisers, I slipped and rammed my big toe into either the rock or the ground.
 It hurt immediately and turned black.
-I kept climbing, but any time I used that toe (or accidentally tapped it) the pain spiked.
+I kept climbing, but any time I used that toe (or accidentally tapped it), the pain spiked.
 My partner was concerned it might be broken, so when I was back in Chicago, I had x-rays taken.
 It was not broken!

 We headed to the Vultures Nest area after this so I could knock out [Embryo Stasis](https://www.mountainproject.com/route/108601180/embryo-stasis) (v4).
 I've sent it about four times (once three years ago at the competition, then three times in October trying out different beta).
-Even so, the top was wet and you're pulling on slopers, so I had a couple of unexpected falls before sticking it on my third or fourth try.
+Even so, the top was wet and I was pulling on slopers, so I had a couple of unexpected falls before sticking it on my third or fourth try.
-As a bonus, I was able to help coach a newly met climber and later heard he managed to send after we left.
+As a bonus, I was able to help coach a newly met climber, and later we ran into each other and he excitedly told me he sent!
-He was super thankful and it felt good to know I helped someone achieve a goal.
+He was super thankful, and it felt good to know I helped someone achieve a goal.

 While here, I also climbed [Peace Pipe](https://www.mountainproject.com/route/108606884/peace-pipe) (v3).
-It was my first time on it and I did it to make sure I'd be able to submit seven climbs on my scorecard.
+It was my first time on it, and I did it to make sure I'd be able to submit seven climbs on my scorecard.

 After Peace Pipe, we went to the Open Gates boulder so I could try [Open Gates](https://www.mountainproject.com/route/110192020/open-gates) (v5).
 Except for the first move, I hadn't tried it before, and the huge Chicago crew there made it a ton of fun.